saurav193/capstone_BIBA/doc/internal_report.md

 function from the `statsmodels.formula.api` library).

-In R, we grouped the observations using levels of categorical variables (i.e. `state`, `climate`, `density_class`, `income_class`).
+In R, we grouped the observations using levels of categorical variables (i.e. `climate`, `density_class`, `income_class`).
 None of the models outperformed the off-the-shelf regression models mentioned earlier.
 The validation RMSE and MAE values were around 200 sessions and 100 sessions, respectively.
-We also applied k-means clustering with *k* = 2, 4 to see if more meaningful groups could be obtained.
+We also applied *k*-means clustering with *k* = 2, 4 to see if more meaningful groups could be obtained.
 However, it should be mentioned that, with this grouping strategy, observations from the same playground could have been placed in different clusters.
 Unfortunately, implementing the new grouping strategy resulted in